Jordan-Lane/Neural-Art/README.md

 &nbsp;
 ## Tips and Tricks
 This tool is designed for experimentation!
-Therefore I encourage you to mess around with the different networks settings and see if you generate any images that interest you.
+Therefore I encourage you to mess around with the different flags and the effects they have on the generated image.

 A couple things:
 - I recommend setting the resolution quite high.
-The image generation will be quite a lot slower, but the outputted images are generally much nicer.
+The image generation will be quite a lot slower, but the outputted images are generally much nicer (YMMV).
 - Tanh is by far the best activation function for producing interesting art.
 I plan on adding functionality to use multiple activation functions, however I haven't figured out a nice way to achieve this with the current CLI.
 - Have fun!